 Mailing prescription drugs is something that many business owners and individuals are unsure of how to do.
-It might be a good way to help out family members, neighbors, customers or friends who need to have their prescriptions or over-the-counter drugs replenished.
-However, mailing prescription or over-the-counter drugs in the U.S. comes with many pitfalls you need to be aware of.
+It might be a good way to help out family members, neighbors, customers, or friends who need to have their prescriptions or over-the-counter drugs replenished.
+However, mailing prescriptions or over-the-counter drugs in the U.S. comes with many pitfalls you need to be aware of.

-Here’s a closer look at the specifics at mailing medication so you know how to do it safely and legally!
+Here’s a closer look at the specifics of mailing medication, so you know how to do it safely and legally!

 Can You Send Prescription Drugs in the Mail?

-Mailing prescription drugs is only allowed is when it’s being done by entities that are registered with the DEA.
+Mailing prescription drugs are only allowed when it’s being done by entities that are registered with the DEA.

 The one situation in which you’re allowed to mail any prescription drugs is when you or the recipient are exempted from DEA registration.
-Those in active military, law enforcement or civil defense are usually exempted from this registration.
+Those in the active military, law enforcement, or civil defense are usually exempted from this registration.

 What is the Penalty for Mailing Prescription Drugs?

-For example, in California, you could potentially be jailed between one and five years for this offense.
-The number of years depends on certain factors, including if the prescription was forged or if there were other people involved in a conspiracy to sell these prescription medications outside of legal boundaries.
+For example, you could potentially be jailed between one and five years for this offense in California.
+The number of years depends on certain factors, including if the prescription was forged or if there were other people involved in a conspiracy to sell these prescription medications outside legal boundaries.

 How to Send Prescription Drugs Through the Mail

-Mailing prescription drugs is something that requires a deep understanding of the Federal, state and local laws that govern it.
+Mailing prescription drugs requires a deep understanding of the Federal, state, and local laws that govern it.
 Here are the steps you should take in order to mail prescription medications safely and legally.

-- Visit the courier website and search for content as it relates to shipping prescription medications.
+- Visit the courier website and search for content related to shipping prescription medications.